 In the pursuit of academic studies and other college sponsored activities that will promote intellectual growth and personal development, the student should be free of unlawful discrimination by any employed member of the academic community.
 Students disturbed by the actions of other students have recourse through the Student Code of Conduct procedures.

 A complaint may be initiated by a student against another student, an instructor, an administrator, or a member of the classified staff.
-Reports may be submitted online, or a paper version may be submitted to the Vice President of Student Services.
+Reports may be submitted online at the link below.
 Additional information can be found in the College catalog.

 Issues that are not resolved at the campus level may be presented: